University of Sydney Revues: POC Revue

 POC (People of Colour) Revue debuted in 2015, under the name ACAR Revue (Autonomous Collective Against Racism), as a response to the lack of POC cast and crew in other revues at the time.
 The 2015 production was described as a "test run" given its unorthodox venue and rushed production.
 The Revue was rebranded as POC Revue from 2017 onwards.

 Womn's Revue

 Womn's Revue debuted in 2007 as "Women's Revue", returning in 2009, and then going on Hiatus until it was reestablished in 2015 as "Wom*n's Revue".
 From 2017 the show has been titled "Womn's Revue".
 The show is described as specifically "written, directed, performed and produced by those who identify as, or have lived experience as womn!"

+Queer Revue

+Queer Revue debuted in 2010, as a show specifically for both members of the Queer Community, and allies.
+In recent years, Queer Revue has differed from other Revues by having 3 Directors, as seen in 2017, 2019, 2022 and 2023.

 List of Performances

+2006 - present

 † ACAR Revue was renamed to POC Revue in 2017.